starfishmod/le-node-phpfpm/README.md

 MIT

 ## Thanks

-This project is based on the great work of `node-fastcgi-client` written by LastLeaf.
+This project is based on the great work of `node-phpfpm` written by longbill. [longbill/node-phpfpm](https://github.com/longbill/node-phpfpm) and `node-fastcgi-client` written by LastLeaf.
 [LastLeaf/node-fastcgi-client](https://github.com/LastLeaf/node-fastcgi-client)

 ## Links